crosso-au/HASS.pH-W218/README.md

 - **HTTP 1010 or 1106 Too Many Requests**
   - Increase scan interval in Options.
 - **Where to see logs**
-  - Settings → System → Logs → filter `tankqual`
+  - Settings → System → Logs → filter `HASS.pH-W218`
   - Enable debug in `configuration.yaml`:
     ```yaml
     logger: